-Sasquatch Stomp - March 31, 2023
+Sasquatch Stomp - TBD for 2025

 The Sasquatch Stomp is an amateur radio contest sponsored by the Pacific North West QRP Group and is designed to get QRP operators on the air for a fun event similar to the Zombie Shuffle.
 As you will see, this event was inspired by the Zombie Shuffle and we would like to thank Paul, NA5N, and Jan, N0QT, for giving permission to copy their ideas.
 The main point of this contest is to get on the air and have fun.
 The event is scored, but unlike other contests the final score for each participant will be a negative number with the object being to get the lowest number below zero.